Nicklaus holds court prior to Presidents Cup

 On Tuesday he discussed his pride over the course he designed, Muirfield Village, becoming the first to host a Ryder Cup (1987), a Solheim Cup (1998) and a Presidents Cup (in addition to the annual Memorial Tournament).

 “Obviously, that’s pretty special,” said the 73-year-old Columbus native.
 “We are the only ones who can say that.”

 Nicklaus was a four-time captain of the Presidents Cup, which has been dominated by the Americans.
 A similar thing was happening in the older Ryder Cup until the Europeans upset the U.S. side at ...
 Muirfield Village.

-Nicklaus, as a veteran of elite match play competitions and as an ambassador of the game, addressed the course, the art of pairing players in matches, pressure on the International team to be competitive and, of all things, attending a hockey game.
+Nicklaus, as a veteran of elite match play competitions and as an ambassador of the game, addressed the course, the art of pairing players in matches and the pressure on the International team to be competitive.

 — Nicklaus said he knew he had to lengthen the 18th hole at Muirfield Village when one of the longest hitters on the PGA Tour, Robert Garrigus, approached him at the 2012 Memorial.

 “Garrigus came in here last year and he says, ‘Jack, remember I drove it up to 76 yards from the hole last year?’”
 Nicklaus said.
 “I said I remembered.
 He says, ‘I drove it to 64 yards today.’
 I wanted to wring his neck.”